-Bikini Model Alexa Collins Stuns In Plunging, Sequined Dress
+Bikini Model Alexa Collins Stuns In Plunging Sequined Dress

 Another fan called Alexa a “knockout.”

 “Stunning love!
-A work of perfection,” quipped a third.
+A work of perfection,” a third individual quipped.

 “It’s really not fair how gorgeous you are!
-Amazing beauty,” commented a fourth.
+Amazing beauty,” a fourth fan remarked.

 Alexa often dazzles her fans with her gorgeous ensembles.
 Another recent addition to her feed saw her sitting on the beach in a minuscule white bikini top and tight jeans.
-That look proved popular as well, and to date has racked up more than 16,000 likes.
+That look proved popular as well, and to date, has racked up more than 16,000 likes.